atlassian/jira-software-actions/CONTRIBUTING.md

 ## Submitting changes

 Pull requests, issues and comments are welcome.
-For pull requests:

-  - Add tests for new features and bug fixes
+Below checklist can help you to go smoothly through the review.
+Please remember that common sense applies here.

+### Pull Request Readiness readiness checklist

+  * [ ] Includes tests to exercise the new behavior and bugs.
-  - Follow the existing style
+  * [ ] Follows the existing style.
-  - Separate unrelated changes into multiple pull requests
+  * [ ] Git commit message is detailed and includes context behind the change.
+  * [ ] If the change is related to an existing Bug Report or Feature Request, the issue number is referenced
+  * [ ] For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change.

 See the [existing issues](https://ecosystem.atlassian.net/projects/JPERF/issues/?filter=allissues) for things to start contributing.

+## Getting Your Pull Request Merged

+All Pull Requests must be approved by at least one member of the @atlassian/jpt team before it can be merged in.

 For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change.

-All the pull requests and other changes will be accepted and merged by Atlassians.
+### Legal requirements

 Atlassian requires contributors to sign a Contributor License Agreement, known as a CLA.
 This serves as a record stating that the contributor is